james2doyle/ohdoylerules.com/content/web/simple-spam-stopper.md

-/*
+---
-Title: The Simple Spam Stopper
+Title: "The Simple Spam Stopper"
+Description: "For the last year at WARPAINT Media, we have been getting assaulted with spam."
-Date: 2014-05-27
+Date: "2014-05-27"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: spam, email, contact, form, captcha, recaptcha, fields, validation, honey, pot */
+Keywords: ["spam", "email", "contact", "form", "captcha", "recaptcha", "fields", "validation", "honey", "pot"]
+---

 For the last year at [WARPAINT Media](http://warpaintmedia.ca), we have been getting assaulted with spam.
 Everything from "Chinese Jerseys" and "Super SEO Ultra Elite Package Extreme" offers.